 ODFI Example

 People practically interact with ODFI daily.
-For instance, when a customer pays a tuition fee through an ACH, the educational institutions’ bank transmits an ACH debit entry to its ODFI.
+For instance, when a customer pays a tuition fee through an ACH, the educational institution’s bank transmits an ACH debit entry to its ODFI.

 RDFI Meaning

 While an ODFI initiates an ACH transaction, a Receiving Depository Financial Institution acts as a recipient.
 It can either be a bank or credit union that has entered an agreement with an ACH operator to receive entries.
-They receive debit and credit transactions from ACH operators for their customers.
+They accept debit and credit transactions from ACH operators for their customers.

 RDFI Example

 Automatic withdrawals from a customer’s account to service monthly bills are examples of RDFI transactions.
-A customer may authorize their bank to debit his(her) account automatically for electricity bills monthly, at a precise date.
+A customer may authorize their bank to debit his(her) account automatically for electricity bills monthly at a precise date.

-To foster the payment, Central Energy receives authorization and then initiates a debit transaction at the RDFI through the ODFI.
+Central Energy receives authorization to foster the payment and then initiates a debit transaction at the RDFI through the ODFI.
 Once this is done, funds are moved from the customer’s account at the RDFI to the Central Energy bank account with the ODFI.

 Differences Between RDFI and ODFI

-In practical terms, if a customer wants to perform an ACH transaction, they place an ACH entry with an ODFI.
+If a customer wants to perform an ACH transaction, they place an ACH entry with an ODFI.
 The RDFI assumes the primary function of conducting checks and reporting any return codes to the ODFI.

 ACH Return Codes

 The return codes vary depending on the reason the transaction wasn’t successful.
-In this case, the ODFI will receive a return code, specifically RO1 which indicates that a customer doesn’t have the amount needed to process the payment.
+In this case, the ODFI will receive a return code, specifically RO1, which indicates that a customer doesn’t have the amount needed to process the payment.

 “On Us” Transfers